victorsolaya/Conversation-Knowledge-Mining-Solution-Accelerator/workshop/docs/workshop/Challenge-3-and-4/Challenge-3.md

 # Workshop Challenge: Changing the Logo in the App

 One of the easiest and most fun changes you can make to the app is updating the logo!
-Follow these step-by-step instructions to replace the current logo with your own.
+Follow these step-by-step instructions to replace the current logo with your own or use the provided **ContosoImg** logo.

 ---